DanielMartensson/GoobySoft/README.md

 }
 ```

 7. Create the `getColumnFunction()` callback.
 Here you are going to select which `IO` that has a specific purpose.
-Some functions might be an `CAN-bus` output or input or some functions might be a pure analog input with 16-bit ADC e.g `STM32`.
+Some functions might be a `CAN-bus` output or input or some functions might be a pure analog input with 16-bit ADC e.g `STM32`.
 The `COLUMN_FUNCTION enum` can be found in `Parameters.h` file
 ```cpp
 COLUMN_FUNCTION Tools_Communications_Devices_<NAME_OF_YOUR_DEVICE>_getColumnFunction(int functionValueIndex) {
 	/* These must follow the same linear pattern as getFunctionValues() */